VoDmAl/composer-scripts-mcp-server/README.md

 # VoDmAl Composer Scripts MCP Server

-A PHP library that exposes your project’s Composer scripts as MCP (Model Context Protocol) tools.
+A PHP library that exposes your project's Composer scripts as MCP (Model Context Protocol) tools.
 Once installed, AI assistants (or any MCP client) can discover and execute your Composer scripts automatically—no need to explain commands each time.

 This works with **any PHP project**, and you can connect **multiple projects** without limits.
-Each project’s MCP tool name is derived automatically from its `composer.json` (e.g., the `"name"` field).
+Each project's MCP tool name is derived automatically from its `composer.json` (e.g., the `"name"` field).

 ## Why Use Composer Scripts?